aaronr7734/team-8-project/reports/report-11.md

    Aaron's Thoughts:

-   Chase's Thoughts: We successfully managed to complete all aspects of the deliverable.
+   Chase's Thoughts: We successfully managed to complete most of the deliverable on time.

    Jessica's Thoughts: